Starting Scales & Technique as an Intermediate

 Some creative ideas are offered for scales on my flute blog too.

-Trevor Wye has also written a series of books that will "walk you through it".
+Trevor Wye has also written a series of books that will "walk you through" all possible flute scales for exams.
 Start with "Practice Books for the Flute (vol. 1 through 5 all one volume)" in the OMNIBUS edition.
 It's about $40 but it's fabulous.

 Walfrid Kujala has a great book (with facilitating fingerings, which can make your finger work TRULY smooth) called "The Flutist's Vade Mecum", which I think is really worth owning.